dannguyen/journalism-syllabi/README.md

 <a href="http://learno.net/courses/managing-data-journalism-projects">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>Bringing a data journalism project to a good end is not an easy task.
+        Bringing a data journalism project to a good end is not an easy task.
 There are a lot of variables and processes at play that need to be managed and accounted for before the project can be produced and in the end published.
-</em></p>
+        </small></p>

         <p>Instructors: Jacopo Ottaviani</p>
     </td>
     <td>
-        Learno.net
+        <small>Learno.net</small>
     </td>
   </tr>